googlegenomics/bigquery-examples/pgp/data-stories/issues-with-the-variant-centric-approach/README.md

 "Why?" asks Frederick.

-"Google Genomics converted each personal genome into classic VCF format before loading it," responds Dr. Brainy.
-"The only information they loaded were positions where a participant had at least one variant."
+"Using tools provided by Complete Genomics -- the sequencer of these genomes -- Google Genomics converted the data into classic VCF format before loading it," responds Dr. Brainy.
+"Unfortunately, the classic VCF format only reports information where a participant has at least one variant.
+So that's what got loaded into the database."

 "Wait," responds Frederick.
 He quickly searches for more information about the PGP data.
-"Look, there's 174 genomes total.
-167 and 5 add up to 172 - we can infer the other two were homozygous!"
+"Look, there's 172 genomes total.
+167 and 5 add up to 172 - so we can tell there aren't any homozygous reference participants."

-"Or they just weren't covered," counters Dr. Brainy.
-"Whole genome data always has some missing regions."
+"That's good.
+But if those numbers hadn't matched up, we wouldn't really know if the remainder were homozygous.
+They might simply be missing that data, whole genome data always has some missing regions."

 "Oh."
 Fred frowns.
 "So, like, we're never sure how many are homozygous for reference?
 In any of the PGP data?!" he asks.